0ut0flin3/Talk2GPT/README.md

 ## INSTALLATION

-You can install GPTalk using PIP: `pip install gptalk`
+Install GPTalk using PIP: `pip install -U gptalk`

+Always use `-U` in order to install the latest version available

 ## USAGE